My Cart

 Posted on

-Quintessential tips for packing your luggage from a seasoned traveler.
+Essential tips for packing your luggage from a seasoned traveler.

+Travel can be stressful even for the most experienced travelers, whether youre lugging your bags through an airport to reach an exotic destination or trying to fit all the luggage in your car while making sure you can still see through your back window.
 I’ve found the best way to reduce stress is to pack efficiently and travel as light as possible.
 And being mobile with your luggage, no matter your destination, is empowering for any type of travel and a (literal) weight off your shoulders.

 I can personally attest to feeling overwhelmed after unpacking my suitcase from my recent beach vacation.
 Had I stuck to my essential travel checklist I would have left the majority of the items in my closet and stuck to my tried and true key pieces.

-Top 5 Tips for Packing like a Pro
+Top 5 Tips for Packing Like a Pro

 Weather can be unpredictable.
 Be prepared for some extra sun, a little rain, or maybe even a cold front by including easy-to-layer outfits for trips that will include an unexpected forecast or a mix of indoor and outdoor activities.

-Mix and match.
+3. Mix and Match

-Create a uniform.
+4. Create a Uniform

 For business travel, I tend to have a uniform for each season.
-At the beginning of the season, I will lay out all the outfits I am thinking of bringing and actually try them all on; head to toe, shoes included.
+At the beginning of the season, I will lay out all the outfits I am thinking of bringing and actually try them all on—head to toe, shoes included.
 I’ll pack each outfit together so I can easily pair them in the closet when I arrive at my destination.
 Easy-breezy!

 There are a few items I don’t leave home without, whether traveling for business or on vacation.
-These items are on my travel checklist, no matter the destination.
+These items are on my travel checklist, no matter the destination:

 Related Posts